Indulge the senses with our hibiscus teas!

 Here at The Tea Centre, we have a gorgeous range of irresistible hibiscus teas for you to explore.

-Hibiscus teas (often referred to as ‘Egyptian red’ or ‘karkade’) are organic herbal teas native to Egypt and made from the tangy outer petals of the hibiscus flower.
+Hibiscus teas (often referred to as ‘Egyptian red’ or ‘karkade’) are organic herbal teas made from the tangy outer leaves (i.e. the calyx) of the hibiscus flower.
 All hibiscus teas share common characteristics such as a vibrant red liquor when brewed and a tart, astringent flavour.
 Naturally caffeine-free, hibiscus tea can be enjoyed at any time and are a wonderful addition to your daily tea ritual.
+While hibiscus is cultivated all over the world, the hibiscus in our blends herald from Egypt.

 What are the health benefits of hibiscus tea?